Understanding agentic AI: A future-ready guide for HR leaders

 What is agentic AI - and why should HR care?

-Unlike traditional bots that perform a single programmed task, or generative AI assistants that respond to prompts, agentic AI has agency: it can break down complex objectives into subtasks, decide how to accomplish them and execute actions with minimal human intervention.
-Unlike a chatbot, agentic AI acts more like a digital coworker, capable of handling tasks independently.
+Unlike traditional bots that perform a single programmed task, or generative‑AI assistants that respond to prompts, agentic AI has agency: it can break down complex objectives into sub‑tasks, decide how to accomplish them and execute actions with minimal human intervention.
+Unlike a chatbot, AI agents act more like a digital coworker, capable of handling tasks independently.

 HR and Payroll teams currently administer many multi-step workflows such as processing payslips, answering employee queries and updating records.
 Agentic AI can handle routine processes as well as compile pending tasks and address them.
 It can analyse a broad range of employee data and conducting research - providing strategic insights for HR teams.
 Unlike siloed bots, agentic AI systems are capable of learning and adapting over time.